Amirsil/Development-Flow-Design/README.md

 After the merge request was accepted, create a tag from `master` following semantic versioning practice (1.0.0) and document your features and changes
 The tag is important for documentation of the project's history, and for emergency cases when a rollback is needed

-Then, `Prod Management Service Set`, which is pointing to
+Then, `Prod Management Service Set`, which points to `targetRevision: master` for the same projects `Preprod Management Service Set` points to.

-`targetRevision: master` for the same project references as `Preprod Management Service Set` will automatically detect the changes in that git repository.
+Then it will automatically detect the changes in that git repository.

 The only thing left to do is to sync `Prod Management Service Set` in Argo, and you are done!
 The changes will now be live on production